stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 }
 ```

-The local `require` helper checks that the buffer supports a given operation, in this case that it contains vertex data:
+The local `require` helper checks that the buffer supports a given operation, in this case that it is being used as a vertex buffer:

 ```java
 public void require(VkBufferUsage... flags) {